Innsbruck's main station: Location map

 Somewhere to eat, drink or stock up

-There are plenty of food outlets at the station, including McDonald's & an Impreis supermarket.
-There's another Impreis across the road from the station.
+There are plenty of food outlets at the station, including a small McDonald's and a cafe-bar on the main concourse.
+There an Impreis supermarket on the station and another across the road.
+There's a pharmacy opening onto the front of the station.

-For a decent meal and a beer or two, try the Stiftskeller (www.stiftskeller.eu), a restaurant & beer hall in the heart of Innsbruck's old town, a 1.1 km 13 minute walk from the station, see walking map.
-Let me know what you think!
+Stiftskeller restaurant: For great atmosphere, great beer and delicious Austrian food, head for the Stiftskeller beer hall (www.stiftskeller.eu) in the heart of Innsbruck's old town, a 1.1 km 13 minute walk from the station, see walking map.
+It's something of an Innsbruck institution - I loved it, you won't regret the walk!

-Entrance to OBB Louinge, Innsbruck Hbf Schnitzel at the Stiftskeller restaurant, Innsbruck
+Entrance to the Stiftskeller restaurant, Innsbruck Food & beer at the Stiftskeller restaurant, Innsbruck

 Taxis, walking

-Hotels near the station with good reviews include Ibis Innsbruck, AC Hotel by Marriott & Hotel Sailer.
+Hotels with good or great reviews near the station include Ibis Innsbruck, AC Hotel by Marriott & Hotel Sailer.

 Back to 'Rail travel to Europe' general page